-After speculations about the major changes in the live-action remake of Mulan, Disney confirms that Mushu, Captain Li-Shang, and the infamous songs in the 1998 Disney film is not present in the first-ever trailer of Chinese-heroine set to theaters in 2020.
+After speculations about the major changes in the live-action remake of Mulan, Disney confirms that Mushu, Captain Li-Shang, and the infamous songs in the 1998 Disney film are not present in the first-ever trailer of Chinese-heroine set to theaters in 2020.

 The trailer that premiered on July 8 hints that the movie adapts the original story, The Ballad of Mulan, rather than the animated film.
-In the ballad, Hua Mulan replaced his old and weak father after the latter was called to serve and defend China against the Rouran invaders.
+In the ballad, Hua Mulan replaced her old and weak father after the latter was called to serve and defend China against the Rouran invaders.
 Mulan is the eldest child in her family, while her younger brother is just a child.
 Mulan, skilled in fighting and arms, disguises herself as a man, fought the invaders, and after 12 years came home to her family.

 The trailer received mixed views as iconic characters in the Disney film didn't make it.

 It may feel like a huge part is missing without the presence of the songs and comical characters, but the live-action Mulan is making up for a bigger, more significant part of Chinese history with this remake.